Carol Isherwood

 Isherwood was born in Leigh, Greater Manchester, England.
 She first became involved in rugby in 1981 while studying at Leeds University when she set up a women’s team.
 Carol graduated from Leeds in History 1982, followed by a PGCE in 1984.

-Ishwerwood was appointed an Officer of the Order of the British Empire (OBE) in the 2003 Birthday Honours for services to women's rugby.
+Isherwood was appointed an Officer of the Order of the British Empire (OBE) in the 2003 Birthday Honours for services to women's rugby.
 Isherwood was the first woman appointed to the IRB Rugby Committee in September 2009.
 She was one of the first six women inducted into the IRB Hall of Fame in November 2014.